 - 1. Calculations based on 2011 census data (Hellenic Statistical Authority). - 2.
-Based on the currently available collected data, the Working Group for the Designation of Affected Areas considered that this Municipality is a probable place of exposure of the patient, whereas the probability of exposure to other areas cannot be excluded, based on the travel history.
-The designation of this Municipality as the suspected place of exposure aimed to the implementation of prevention measures, with the rationale of the most safe choice.
+For one patient, the Working Group for the Designation of Affected Areas considered that this Municipality is a probable place of exposure of the patient, whereas the probability of exposure to other areas cannot be excluded, based on the travel history.